TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/Configuration/Index.rst

 - **value :** Whatever the backend module defines.

-The following example shows :code:`TBE_MODULES_EXT` being used for adding items to the Context Sensitive Menus (Clickmenu) in the backend.
+The following example shows :php:`TBE_MODULES_EXT` being used for adding items to the Context Sensitive Menus (Clickmenu) in the backend.
 The hook value is an array with a key pointing to a file reference to class file to include.
 Later each class is instantiated and a fixed